 You can skip builds on both CloudBees CodeShip Basic and CloudBees CodeShip Pro by using a special commit directive.
 See Skipping Builds for more information.

 CloudBees CodeShip Basic has an automatic, built-in dependency cache, meaning we cache the packages directory for the most common dependency management systems, like NPM and Rubygems.
 You can clear your dependency cache at any time.

 Click the drop down arrow from the Build box.

 CodeShip offers the option to upgrade your Basic account with additional parallel test pipelines, allowing you to run multiple test commands simultaneously as a way to speed up your builds.

-You can sign up for a free Parallel Test Pipelines Trial by clicking Add Pipeline or get in touch with us to discuss configuration options.
+You can get in touch with us to discuss configuration options.

 In order to troubleshoot issues, CodeShip provides command line access to a replicated instance of your build.
 The SSH debug session will include all configured variables from the original build run.
 See Debugging builds via SSH for more information.